kcpals/Election_Analysis_2/README.md

 * Winner: **Diana DeGette**
 * Winning Vote Count: 272,892
 * Winning Percentage: 73.8%

+The above numbers are also available at a glance in the file listed "analysis" [GitHub Pages] (https://github.com/kcpals/Election_Analysis_2/blob/main/Analysis/election_analysis.txt)

 ## Election Audit Summary
 In summary, now that this script has been utilized to deliver the aforementioned results, this script, with some minor modifcations, can be used again for other election results.
 For example, the data could be changed to include other counties, to find similar results or even changed slightly to include individual city voting results or used for Senatorial elections.